 1. Nail your native advertising strategy

-If you’re just getting started with native advertising strategy, here’s what you need to do.
+If you’re just getting started with native advertising strategy, This is how native advertising psychology works:

 First, determine your goals.
 These are usually related to either branding or performance.